34zY/Nerv0usR4bbit/README.md

 **Details :**

-- R4bbit is dedicated to make basic enumeration process on Windows machines.
+- R4bbit is dedicated to make basic enumeration process on Windows machines with ajustable sleep time avoiding EDR/XDR flags.
 Very practical when making lateral movements between machines in a penetration test or red teaming process.

 **Modules :**